Tools of my Trade - Colour Therapy

 Do you have a different experience if we wear blue clothing?

 I once had a red dress, rather stylist or so I thought.
-Red, especially a blue red is an unusual colour.
+Red, especially a blue red is an unusual colour for me to wear.
 At the time I was a high school teacher, ever time I wore my red dress the students were always awkward, noisy, in general badly behaved.
 Do you think they were trying to tell me something?
 Perhaps this unusual colour for me, was giving other people a negative impression of me.

 Do you think they were trying to let me know red was not my colour?

-Or the red energy had a subconscious effect on the students in the class?
+Or the red energy had a subconscious effect on the students in the classroom?

 In my training and up to then I expected people to look at the colour and to encourage them to absorb, or focus on the colour thereby absorbing the energy.
 But now my colour therapy was changing, just as we feel different if we wear red, or have a different experience if we wear blue clothing, my colour therapy was changing.